openshift/hypershift/docs/content/reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>PausedUntil is a field that can be used to pause reconciliation on a resource.
+<p>pausedUntil is a field that can be used to pause reconciliation on the HostedCluster controller, resulting in any change to the HostedCluster being ignored.
-Either a date can be provided in RFC3339 format or a boolean.
+Either a date can be provided in RFC3339 format or a boolean as in &lsquo;true&rsquo;, &lsquo;false&rsquo;, &lsquo;True&rsquo;, &lsquo;False&rsquo;.
 If a date is
 provided: reconciliation is paused on the resource until that date.
 If the boolean true is
 provided: reconciliation is paused on the resource until the field is removed.</p>
 </td>